Parent–child interaction therapy: Parent-Directed Interaction (PDI)

-Eyberg (1988) provides some guidelines for parents to teach parents when giving direct commands.
+Eyberg (1988) provides some guidelines for giving direct commands.
 First, the commands should be stated positively and should tell the child what to do, rather than what not to do.
 For example, “Put your hands in your lap” should be used instead of “Stop grabbing the toys”.
 Secondly, the command should be one that is age-appropriate for the child.
 For example, telling a 2-year-old “Tie your shoe” would be considered not age-appropriate.
 Lastly, the command should require only one behavior at a time.
 This way, children need not remember long strings of orders in a single command.

 The second step of PDI involves labeled praise when the child displays the desired behavior.
 For example, “I like it when you do what I tell you to do so quickly!” tells the child what specific action pleased the parent and this praise will help increase that desired behavior.

-The third step is to initiate time-out whenever the child is noncompliance.
+The third step is to initiate time-out whenever the child is noncompliant.
 Eyberg states that noncompliance will be reinforced by both parental attention and when the child is able to get out of something they do not want to do.
 An example may be a warning followed by a three-minute time-out.

 Eventually, as these skills are mastered by the parent, the commands can begin to address relevant behavioral problems the child may be displaying.
 The approach depends on the treatment goal.
 For example, if the goal is to increase a certain desired behavior, the parent must break the skill down into simpler parts that can be built on through practice and labeled praise until the child masters it.